Multi-Winner Voting with Approval Preferences: Laminar Proportionality and Priceability

 To sum up, if we are mainly interested in the welfarist interpretation of proportionality, as captured by axioms that specify how cohesive groups of voters should be treated, then PAV is the best among the considered rules.
-Yet, sequential PAV, seq-\phragmen{}, and Rule~X perform also reasonably well with respect to these criteria, and they are computable in polynomial time.
-Sequential PAV, however, can be considered slightly worse than these other rules, since it does not satisfy JR, and so it might discriminate small cohesive groups of voters.
-If we are interested in proportionality with respect to power, then Rule~X and \phragmen's sequential rule are the two superior rules.
+Yet, sequential PAV, seq-\phragmen{}, and the Method of Equal Shares perform also reasonably well with respect to these criteria, and they are computable in polynomial time.
+Sequential PAV does not satisfy JR, and so it might discriminate small cohesive groups of voters.
+On the other hand, for reasonably small committees sequential PAV has better proportionality degree than seq-\phragmen{}, and the Method of Equal Shares.
+The axioms that well describe the welfarist type of proportionality are EJR and proportionality degree, and to a lesser extent PJR and JR. If we are interested in proportionality with respect to power, then we shall also consider the axioms of priceability and laminar proportionality.
+In this case the Method of Equal Shares and \phragmen's sequential rule are the two superior rules.
 It is not entirely clear which one of the two rules is better.
-On the one hand, Rule~X satisfies the appealing axiom of EJR; on the other hand, \phragmen's sequential rule is committee monotone (see~\Cref{sec:comm-mon}).
-In \Cref{tab:proportionaliy_summary}, we highlighted the three rules that---with the current state of knowledge---we consider the best ABC rules in terms of proportionality; we use two colors to distinguish the two types of proportionality.
+On the one hand, the Method of Equal Shares satisfies the appealing axiom of EJR; on the other hand, \phragmen's sequential rule is committee monotone (see~\Cref{sec:comm-mon}).
+In \Cref{tab:proportionality_summary}, we highlighted the three rules that---with the current state of knowledge---we consider the best ABC rules in terms of proportionality.

-\subsection{The Core}
+\section{The Core}

 An important concept of group fairness that has been extensively studied in the context of ABC rules is the \emph{core}.
-This notion is adopted from cooperative game theory.\footnote{The definition used in the literature on multiwinner voting is based on the definition of the core for games with non-transferable payoffs~\citep{RePEc:mtp:titles:0262650401}.}
+This notion of proportionality is adopted from cooperative game theory\footnote{Specifically, the definition used in the literature on multi-winner voting is based on the definition of the core for cooperative games with non-transferable payoffs~\cite{RePEc:mtp:titles:0262650401,chalkiadakis2011computational}.}, and was first introduced in the context of multi-winner voting by \citet{justifiedRepresentation}.